 Studies consistently find that supplementing with CoQ10 improves the quality of eggs and embryos.
 A 2018 study published in Reproductive Biology and Endocrinology, for instance, found that participants (all female and preparing for IVF) using CoQ10 supplements had more positive results than the control group.
 They had more eggs retrieved.
 Their embryos were of higher quality.
 They had higher fertilization rates.
 And they had more successful embryo transfers.

 CoQ10 may also benefit people with polycystic ovary syndrome (PCOS).
-A 2020 meta-analysis (a study that looks at the results of a group of other studies) found that CoQ10 supplementation increased mature follicles and ovulation rate per cycle for participants with PCOS.
+A (a study that looks at the results of a group of other studies) found that CoQ10 supplementation increased mature follicles and ovulation rate per cycle for participants with PCOS.
 This effect was not seen among participants with diminished ovarian reserve, but both groups had a significantly higher clinical pregnancy rate than the placebo group.
 The effect of CoQ10 on live birth and miscarriage rates was unclear, as not all studies included in the analysis offered this information.

 CoQ10 and Male Fertility

 The benefits of CoQ10 for fertility go beyond affecting egg quality and quantity; CoQ10 also appears to have an effect on sperm health.